Eskimos and Egypt: Career

-The band were influenced by early electronic acts such as Kraftwerk, The Human League, Gary Numan and underground electronica such as SPK, Clan of Xymox, The Passage and 4AD acts such as This Mortal Coil.
+The band were influenced by early electronic acts such as Kraftwerk, the Human League, and Gary Numan, underground electronic acts such as SPK, Clan of Xymox, and the Passage and 4AD acts such as This Mortal Coil.
 They were known as one of the first acts to incorporate live instruments into early 1990s dance music, and their live shows were a mix of dance based electronica and metal guitars.

 In the band's formative years they recorded an early 7" vinyl single in 1987 called "The Cold EP", which was released on Manchester indie Village Records.
 The single included the tracks "The Cold", "Screams and Whispers" and "A Year".
 The single was played on John Peel's BBC Radio 1 show and attracted DEF Management (Moby/Sparks/Robyn/Sonique), who went on to manage the band for the duration of their musical career.
 They signed to the One Little Indian record Label and released a series of singles that were well received in dance clubs in the UK, especially "The Power of G'N'R'" and their breakthrough singles "Fall from Grace" and "UK-USA".

 The band's debut album Perfect Disease was released on One Little Indian Records in 1993.
 Their follow up The Rest Is Silence was released in Germany and Japan, after a label change to Motor Music (Polygram).
 In 1997, they released Kamikaze and toured Germany with the likes of Rammstein and Faith No More.
-Cundall left the band as they moved more into production (producing mixes for Moby, Sparks, Rammstein, The Tamperer, and produced and played instruments on "Cruise Control", a New Zealand number 1 single by New Zealand band The Headless Chickens.
+Cundall left the band as they moved more into production (producing mixes for Moby, Sparks, Rammstein, the Tamperer, and produced and played instruments on "Cruise Control", a New Zealand number 1 single by New Zealand band The Headless Chickens.
 They recorded a fourth album with the working title Geek which never saw a full commercial release and signalled the end for the band.